Bedrock-OSS/bedrock-wiki/docs/world-generation/surface-builder.md

 -   `extent` use an array to determine the size of the blob. `[0, 8]` means the size is extended from 0 to 8 blocks.
 So, our blob would be 8 blocks long both on X and Z axis. **Only use this for X and Z distribution**.

--   `"y": "query.heightmap(v.worldx, v.worldz) -1` means it will put the block on the highest block on the y coordinate -1.
+-   `"y": "q.heightmap(v.worldx, v.worldz) -1` means it will put the block on the highest block on the y coordinate -1.
 So it'll always put the feature on the surface.

 -   `distribution` specifies the type of distribution to use.
 Available include `Gaussian`, `Inverse Gaussian`, `Uniform`,`Fixed Grid` and `Jittered Grid`